BirminghamConservatoire/integra-framework/README.md

 The output files will be placed in libIntegra/bin

+### Testing

+To run the test suite:

+- Select from the Test menu: Run -> All Tests

 ## License

 The Integra Framework is licensed under the GNU GPL version 2.
 For further details see [here](libIntegra/LICENSE.txt)